deneb-viz/deneb-viz.github.io/docs/deeper-concepts/formatting-values.md

 ## Auto Formatting with `pbiFormatAutoUnit`

 Many Power BI visuals contain an _Auto_ unit type when applying properties.
-Deneb also contains `pbiFormatAutoUnit` as a type that mimics this behavior, e.g.:
+Deneb also contains `pbiFormatAutoUnit` as a type that mimics this behavior:

 ```json highlight={9} showLineNumbers
 {